SyneticNL/Hyral/implementations/nuxt-drupal/README.md

 ```

 # Documentation
 This implementation gives support for the quick implementation of a coupling between Nuxt and Drupal.
-It consists of various entities, with the main being the DrupalNuxtModule.
-Added entities are the DrupalMixin, DrupalMiddleware and createWildcards.
+It consists of various entities, with the main being the DrupalModule.
+Added entities are the DrupalMixin, DrupalMiddleware, DrupalPlugin and createWildcards.

-!important!
-This implementation requires a [MAPPING] in order to work
+**!important!** This implementation requires a [mapping] in order to work

-* [DrupalNuxtModule]
+* [DrupalModule]
 * [DrupalMixin]
 * [DrupalMiddleware]
+* [DrupalPlugin]
 * [createWildcards]

+# Quickstart
+For a complete guide please look at the [Quickstart Guide]

 # Drupal Requirements
 * [Druxt]
 * [CORS policy]

-[DrupalNuxtModule]: documentation/module.md
+[DrupalModule]: documentation/module.md
 [DrupalMixin]: documentation/mixin.md
 [DrupalMiddleware]: documentation/middleware.md
+[DrupalPlugin]: documentation/plugin.md
 [createWildcards]: documentation/wildcards.md
-[MAPPING]: documentation/mapping.md
+[mapping]: documentation/mapping.md
 [Druxt]: documentation/drupal/druxt.md
 [CORS policy]: documentation/drupal/cors.md
+[Quickstart Guide]: documentation/guides/quickstart.md